Getting the outcomes you want is possible

 Desire is what fuels change, but alone it is rarely enough to gain consistent results when trying to solve a personal or relationship problem.
 As you know, life is busy and there are many distractions which interrupt even the best of our intentions.
-To achieve the outcome you really desire, you have to support yourself with these other important D’s:
+To achieve the outcome you really desire, you have to support your decisions with determination.

 Decision - use your desire to fuel your decision to keep moving forwards.
 When you decide that you're absolutely going to do what it takes to achieve your ideal result, you will commit to following through on each step of the process even when you're feeling depressed, lazy or lacking in energy.